Private Fostering

 • when parents who live overseas send their children to this country for education;

-• when parent and child don’t get on, so the child is living with a friend’s family;
+• when parent and child don’t get on and the child is living with a friend’s family;

 • when parents’ study or work hours/commute etc., prevents them looking after the child themselves;